This magazine takes you directly into the future!

 Delivering Maximum Value:

 Adding data to analytics software is the most difficult of getting insights.
-In the Modern BI era, we are seeing solutions capable of handling disparate sources such as cloud storage, in-house databases, app APIs, CSVs, live data streams to perform complex analyses.
+In the Modern BI era, we are seeing solutions capable of handling disparate sources such as cloud storage, in-house databases, app APIs, CSVs, and live data streams to perform complex analyses.

 But what if BI tools became smart enough to understand the connection between data sources?
 That’d be a game-changer.